bdsowers/cutiequest/README.md

 ### Known Vertical Slice Bugs
 * Invisible path block
 * Can talk to shopkeep from behind & buy item at the same time (possibly make activation plates direction-based)
+* Passive perks are based on attractiveness, which increases every run now

 * ~~Chests & characters can only be activated from the front~~
 * ~~Shouldn't generate the same model as the player character~~